reevoo/reevoo.github.io/_posts/2014-07-28-git-bisect-for-great-good.markdown

 ~~~
 Well things went south there quite quickly, let's use git bisect to find the culprit.

-To get going we need a `git bisect start`.
-Now we need to tell git where we know the code is good `git bisect good v0.28.0` and bad `git bisect bad v0.29.0`.
+To get going we need to run `git bisect start`.

+Next we need to tell git the last known good commit `git bisect good v0.28.0` and the first bad commit we know about `git bisect bad v0.29.0`.

 Git now checks out the first commit for us to test.